Leaf Provider Connection / Authentication Link

 1. Import the library in your component or module file:

 1. Add the component to the HTML.
-Make sure you already created the Leaf user API key (apiKey), you need to inform it and the Leaf user ID (leafUser) in the required properties in the HTML component.
-Just add it to the container div.
-You can also customize it adding your company name (companyName) and company logo (companyLogoUrl).
+Make sure you already created the Leaf user API key (apiKey); you need to specify both the Leaf User API Key and the Leaf User ID (leafUser) in the required properties in the HTML component.
 Check all the properties available on the reference here.

 </div>